A resume without a cover letter is like Lennon without McCartney - It just feels incomplete.

 Don't focus on your requirements.
 Instead, focus on how you can fulfill theirs.

-"Enclosed for your consideration is my CV.
-I’d appreciate the opportunity to further discuss my suitability and qualifications with you on call or in person so I can share my roadmap for reducing your costs by 20%."
+"Enclosed for your consideration is my resume.
+I'd appreciate the opportunity to further discuss my suitability and qualifications with you on call or in person so I can share my roadmap for reducing your costs by 20%."

 Cover Letter Tips & Hacks

-We cannot overstress the importance of research in drafting the perfect cover letter.
+We cannot over-stress the importance of research in drafting the perfect cover letter.

 There's little sense in spending time writing a cover letter and trying to customize it without making sure that you are indeed hitting the mark.
 Research is how you truly tailor the cover letter in line with a particular profile and organization.